elastic/logstash/docs/extending/example-add-a-new-filter.md

 Let's write a 'hello world' filter.
 This filter will replace the 'message' in the event with "Hello world!"

-First, logstash expects plugins in a certain directory structure.
+First, logstash expects plugins in a certain directory structure: logstash/TYPE/PLUGIN_NAME.rb
-'logstash/<type>/<thing>.rb'

-So let's mkdir:
+Since we're creating a filter, let's mkdir this:

     mkdir -p logstash/filters/
     cd logstash/filters